Latin American music in the United States: History

-Herman Santiago wrote the lyrics to the iconic rock and roll song "Why Do Fools Fall in Love".
-Another song which became popular in the United States and which is heard during the Holiday season is "Feliz Navidad" by José Feliciano.
+Herman Santiago wrote the lyrics to the iconic rock and roll song "Why Do Fools Fall in Love."
+Another song that became popular in the United States, especially during the holiday season, is "Feliz Navidad" by José Feliciano.

 1980s crossover acts

 Starting in the mid-1980s, Billboard introduced the Top Latin Albums and Hot Latin Tracks charts for Latin music albums and singles.
 In 1980, Angélica María recorded for the first time in a U. K. studio, making an album of ballads and a single record with two pop songs in English, seeking some kind of crossover.
 Her singing career spans through 2013, being her most recent album "With Your Love", produced by R. Levaron, and launched by Universal Music.
 Jose Feliciano was the very first to become known as a "Crossover Artist" and, along with Gloria Estefan, is among the most successful crossover performers in Latin music to date.
 Puerto Rico's boy band Menudo had several Latin Hits and English songs including 1985's Hold Me #62 on Billboard Hot 100 and #61 on Billboard Hot R&B. Gloria began crossing over to English music in 1984.
 Estefan at the time was with the Miami Sound Machine.
 Their more successful follow-up album, Primitive Love, was released in 1985, launching three Top 10 hits on the Billboard Hot 100: "Conga" (U.S. #10), "Words Get in the Way" (U.S. #5), and "Bad Boy" (U.S. #8) became follow–up hits in the U.S. and around the world.
 "Words Get in the Way" reached No. 1 on the US Hot Adult Contemporary Tracks chart, establishing that the group could perform pop ballads as successfully as dance tunes.
 The song "Hot Summer Nights" was also released that year and was part of the blockbuster movie Top Gun.
 Since then Estefan has bridged between both the English and Latin world for the mid to late 1980s, 1990s and 2000s.